Second Gymnasium, Sarajevo: Education

-The Druga Gimnazija is a certified IB World School, offering MYP and Diploma programmes, making it one of the 3 high schools in Bosnia and Herzegovina offering IB curricula.
+The Second Gymnasium is a certified IB World School, offering MYP and Diploma programmes, making it one of the 3 high schools in Bosnia and Herzegovina offering IB curricula.

 Besides IB, the school offers the standard BiH gymnasium Matura programme, with the first two years of core curriculum, and multiples fields of focused study for the final two years.
-The Druga Gimnazija offers courses in natural sciences, linguistics, social sciences and math.
+The Second Gymnasium offers courses in natural sciences, linguistics, social sciences and math.
 Additionally, the school offers a four-year course focusing on mathematics, physics and computer science.

 The students are usually divided into six homerooms per year, each housing about 30 students, randomly (except the MYP) at the start of their tuition, and then sorted later on, based on their chosen field of study; each homeroom has the same class timetable throughout the year (once again, except the IB Diploma programme, to which all the students as well as outsiders have to pass the entrance exam, and have a choice of subjects).
 This method is commonly used by the BiH Matura programme, but deviates from EU and USA methods.